 Expert participants at the IAA’s biennial Planetary Defense Conference (PDC) are challenged to save Earth from destruction in a version of Asteroid vs Earth which is as real as we can get in the absence of having experienced an actual catastrophic impact on Earth.

-The PDC simulations are fed by CNEOS, who compute the high-precision orbits of near-Earth asteroids and comets, their close approaches to Earth, and their probability of impacting Earth.
+The PDC simulations are fed by data from CNEOS, who compute the high-precision orbits of near-Earth asteroids and comets, their close approaches to Earth and their probability of impacting Earth.

 ORBIT OF FICTITIOUS ASTEROID PDC 2019:

 The 2019 Planetary Defense Conference was held in Maryland, USA, from 29 April to 3 May.
 The scenario presented to participants involved a hypothetical 60 metre asteroid fragment which was on course to impact Earth with absolute certainty on 29 April 2027, heading for New York’s Central Park.
 The incoming rock was a fragment of a five times larger asteroid named 2019 PDC, which was originally on course to impact Denver, Colorado.